nbs200/nbs200/README.md

 - 👋 Hi, I’m @nbs200
-- 👀 I’m interested in ... music, learning, and video games
+- 👀 I’m interested in ... playing music, art, and video games.
-- 🌱 I’m currently learning ... c++ and python
+- 🌱 I’m currently learning ... software development at SNHU and self teaching myself web design.
-- 💞️ I’m looking to collaborate on ... any project that is asked of me
+- 💞️ I’m looking to collaborate on ... projects that are more web design oriented but can help with software development as well.
 - 📫 How to reach me ... nicholas.springman@snhu.edu

 <!---